La-Lojban/lojban.pw/pages/books/learn-lojban.md

 <!-- -->

 > **ti du la .alis. noi mi ta'e zgana bu'u le panka**
-> _This is Alice, whom I habitually see in the park._
+> _This is Alice whom I habitually see in the park._

 **noi du** and **poi du** are used in Lojban to introduce alternate names for something.
 They correspond to English _namely, i.e._: